-In this tutorial, I will discuss how to concatenate cell contents that spread over several rows in excel.
-Basically, concatenate means merge/combine/join two or more cells’ contents to a single cell.
-To illustrate, often we have to concatenate names, parts of addresses to specific desired formats.
-In this tutorial, I will use excel functions, operators, VBA, Power Query & Fill option to concatenate rows in excel.
+In this tutorial, I will discuss how to concatenate cell contents that are spread over several rows in Excel.
+Basically, concatenate means merge/combine/join two or more cells’ contents into a single cell.
+To illustrate, often we have to concatenate names, and parts of addresses to specific desired formats.
+In this tutorial, I will use excel functions, operators, VBA, Power Query & Fill option to concatenate rows in Excel.

-1. Apply ‘&’ Operator to Combine Rows in Excel
+1. Applying Ampersand(&) Operator to Concatenate Rows in Excel

 You can concatenate strings using the Ampersand (&) operator.
 The advantage of using the Ampersand operator is that there is no string limit for allowable strings to join.
 Let’s suppose I will concatenate the contents from the dataset B5:B9.

 - Type the below formula in Cell C5.

 - Hit Enter from the keyboard and the texts from 5 rows are joined as below.

 Read More: How to Merge Rows in Excel (2 Easy Methods)

 2. Using Excel IF Function and ‘&’ Operator to Concatenate Rows

 Now, I will apply the IF function in Excel with the ‘&’ operator to concatenate rows.
 Let’s assume I have a dataset containing the fruit’s type in column B and related fruit names are listed in column C. So, I will concatenate these fruits in single cells according to their fruit name.

 - First, type the below formula in Cell D5 and hit Enter.